zhanymkanov/marketplace_parser/README.md

 #### Comment on API access
 <i>
-  Although Kaspi's API is not private, it is nor public.
+  Although API is not private, it is nor public.

   I had to do some stuff with my outgoing traffic to find out its endpoints.

-  Therefore, I think it is not tethical to put it online but I am willing to share it with anyone who might need it.
+  Therefore, I think it is not tethical to put it online.
 </i>

 ## Installation